 Obtaining a Temporary Vehicle Importation Permit with Banjercito

-Temporary Importation Permits are required for all vehicle that travel outside of the Mexican Free Zone.
+Temporary Importation Permits are required for all vehicles that travel outside of the Mexican Free Zone.
 The Free Zone is an area in Mexico where customs and immigration regulations are less stringent, for the reason of facilitating better travel and trade between the two countries.
-The Free Zone generally extends about 15 miles from the border, though the entire Baja Peninsula and a larger part of the state of Sonora are part of the zone.
+The Free Zone generally extends about 15 miles from the border, though the entire Baja Peninsula and a larger part of the state of Sonora.
 You will see signs or checkpoints before you exit the free zone, and you cannot leave the free zone without the permit.

 Temporary importation permits are issued by Mexico’s Banjercito government agency, and you can either obtain them online at the agency website, or at the time you cross the border.
 You must display the permit in your vehicle (usually in the dashboard) at the time you cross the border, and you cannot get the permit once you cross the free zone.
-Mexico.
 Permits are usually issued for up to 180 days depending on the length of your immigration permit.
 You can make multiple crossings on the same permit if it has not expired.

 Getting Mexican Auto Insurance

 Third party liability is mandatory in Mexico, this coverage helps you compensate others when an accident is your fault.
 Mexico uses an at-fault system when determining who pays for car wrecks, which makes this coverage essential along with Legal Aid assistance coverage.